rancher/rancher-docs/docs/api/extension-apiserver.md

 ## Aggregation Layer is Required

-The [aggregation layer must be configured](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-aggregation-layer/) on the local Kubernetes cluster for the `imperative-api-extension` `APISertvice` to work correctly.
+The API aggregation layer must be configured on the local Kubernetes cluster for the `imperative-api-extension` `APISertvice` to work correctly.
 If the `APIService` does not receive a registration request after the Rancher server starts, the pod will crash with a log entry indicating the error.
-If your pods are consistently failing to detect registration, you can increase the timeout by setting the `.Values.aggregationRegistrationTimeout` in helm.
+If your pods are consistently failing to detect registration despite having a correctly configured cluster, you can increase the timeout by setting the `.Values.aggregationRegistrationTimeout` in helm.

 See the [Kubernetes Aggregation Layer docs](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-aggregation-layer/) for information on configuring the aggregation layer.